Website City of San Mateo

 What You Bring

-- Equivalent to a Bachelor’s degree from an accredited college or university with major course work in public administration, planning, public policy, urban studies, land development or a related field; and
+- Equivalent to a Bachelor’s degree from an accredited college or university with major course work in parks and recreation administration, leisure studies, public administration, landscape and facility design or a closely related field.
+A Master’s degree is desirable.

-Application Deadline – This recruitment will close on March 31, 2023, at 5 p.m. or upon receipt of the first 50 applications, résumés, (highly recommended) and supplemental questionnaires, whichever occurs first.
+Application Deadline – This recruitment will close by 5 p.m. on October 2, 2023, or upon receipt of the first 50 applications, supplemental questionnaires, and résumés (required) whichever occurs first.

 To apply for this job please visit www.calopps.org.